• Skip to primary navigation

 Cheese – I used a mixture of grated parmesan cheese and cheddar cheese.

-Oil – this is used for frying the fritters.
-I like to use a neutral oil such as sunflower or canola, but you could use olive oil if you prefer.
+Oil - this is used for frying the fritters.
+I like to use a neutral oil such as sunflower or canola, but you could use olive oil instead.

-Sour cream and chives – there are used for garnish.
+Sour cream and chives - these are used for garnish.

 You may also like to add half a teaspoon of salt and a grinding of black pepper to the batter.